9 of Real Madrid’s best bargain signings since 2010: Varane, Ozil…

 Famous fan Rafael Nadal is said to have played a key role in convincing Asensio to make the switch to the Bernabeu, who arrived at a steal for just €3.9million.

-Injuries have seen him stall a little since his astoundingly dynamic early displays, but you’d imagine that Madrid would make his original fee back fivefold at least if they decide to cash in this summer.
+Injuries have seen him stall a little since his astoundingly dynamic early displays, but you’d can’t knock his contribution to the club over the last few years.

 ⚪️ Marco Asensio in the knockouts for Real Madrid: